lambdaclass/concrete/docs/LANGUAGE_INVARIANTS.md

 ## 4. No Variable Shadowing

+**Target rule:** each variable name is unique within its scope — no binding may shadow a name live in an enclosing scope.

+**Currently enforced (narrower):** `Check` rejects only a `let` that shadows a still-*live* non-`Copy` binding (H16, `.shadowsLiveLinear`), which permits `let s = transform(s);` after the old `s` is consumed, and permits nested same-named `match` binders (`tests/programs/regress_045_match_binder_shadow.con` pins inner-shadows/outer-restored as current behavior).
+Bug 045 was silent wrong code from that second shape; Elab alpha-renaming removed the miscompile, so the remaining exposure is readability and audit cost, not unsoundness.

+Closing the gap is ROADMAP Task R-0435, which must first add the pattern-binder renaming form (`Variant { value: inner }`) — without it, banning shadowing would make nested `Option`/`Result` matching unwritable, since both name their payload field `value`.

-Each variable name must be unique within its scope.
-This extends to region names in borrow blocks — `borrow x as xr in R` introduces `xr` and `R` into scope, and neither may shadow existing names.
+Region names in borrow blocks already follow the target rule — `borrow x as xr in R` introduces `xr` and `R`, and neither may shadow an existing name (`.borrowRefShadows`, `tests/programs/error_borrow_shadow.con`).

 ## 5. No Uninitialized Variables